How do copyright strikes work?

 Strikes are used to help communicate the importance of copyright and to ensure rightful ownership and permissions of all content uploaded to the platform.
 Each successive strike penalizes you further, with the third strike resulting in termination of your account.
 Below are the actions we take based on the number of strikes.

-- The first strike does not affect the functionality of your account but will make you ineligible for SoundCloud Premier.
+- The first strike does not affect the functionality of your account.

 - The second strike results in a suspension of the download functionality on your account.